Kodkollektivet/documents/meetings/extraordinary_big-meeting_2018.md

 Board members can have several positions in the board (inofficial positions):

 #### Marketing & Social Media Team
 The Marketing & Social Media Team ensures that planned events are informed about in communication channels of the associations, such as on Facebook and Slack.
+Furthermore, the team is responsible for direct marketing and all the Social Media representation of the association.
+The Marketing & Social Media team is also responsible for the Marketing budget of the association.
+TODO

 #### Kalmar Link
+The team 'Kalmar Link' is responsible for improving the existing connection with members from Kodkollektivet situated in Kalmar.
 TODO

 #### Fika team
+The Fika team is responsible for organizing the Fika during the regular CodeHub events.
+This includes the procurement, preparation, presentation, and clearing of the Fika.
+The Fika team is responsible for the Fika equipment and the Fika budget.
 TODO

 #### CodeHub responsibles
+The CodeHub responsibles are responsible to organize the content for the regular CodeHub events.
 TODO

 #### Systems Administration
+The team 'Systems administration' is primarily responsible for maintaining and improving Kodkollektivet's infrastructure, including servers, communication tools, mail service etc. The team is responsible for the Infrastructure budget.
 TODO

 ------------------------------------------------------

 # §4 Accounting
 ## §4.1 Financial report of last academic year
-TODO
+--> Excel file
 ## §4.2 Determining the next fiscal years’ budget
-TODO
+--> Excel File

 # §Other issues
+?